hpgbproductions/NorthRailway/Train Level Guide.md

 3. MinStopDurations is the minimum duration that a train must be stopped before it is allowed to leave.
 If it is negative, the train may pass the station.
 4. StopPositions is the position of the corresponding stop marker.
 5. Index zero corresponds to the starting station.
 Index zero of ArrivalTimes, MinStopDurations, and StopPositions are unused.
 6. ArrivalTimes and DepartureTimes can be set as negative.
 This will cause them to be displayed as "--:--:--".
+If the departure time for a station is negative, the train will be allowed to depart after the minimum amount of time.